-The GRC will hold interviews for all categories;.
+The GRC will hold interviews for all applicants.
 Interview length will depend on application type:

-- CDBG Services, Economic Development Microenterprise, and CHDO Operating applications will have interviews consisting of the following: - 20 minutes in length which includes 10-minute agency presentation and 10minute question/answer. - Housing (including CHDO Projects) and Capital Economic Development applications will have interviews consisting of the following: - 35 minutes in length which includes 15-minute agency presentation and 20minute question/answer. - The GRC will use the finalized score of applications to assist in making funding recommendations and contingencies.
-At the conclusion of the interviews the GRC will assign a priority ranking and recommend funding awards. - 2.
-Kitsap County Board of Commissioners (BOCC) The BOCC receives the recommendations from the Grant Recommendation Committees, holds a public comment period and a public hearing, and approves final awards and contingencies. - Federal CDBG and HOME Funds Applications awarded CDBG and HOME funds must be included in an Action Plan associated with the Consolidated Plan and submitted to HUD for approval.
+- ➤ CDBG Services, Economic Development Microenterprise, and CHDO Operating applications will have interviews consisting of the following: - 20 minutes in length which includes 10-minute agency presentation and 10-minute question/answer. - ➤ Housing (including CHDO Projects) and Capital Economic Development applications will have interviews consisting of the following: - 35 minutes in length which includes 15-minute agency presentation and 20-minute question/answer. - ➤ The GRC will use the finalized score of applications to assist in making funding recommendations and contingencies.
+At the conclusion of the interviews the GRC will assign a priority ranking and recommend funding awards. - Kitsap County Board of Commissioners (BOCC) Written Comment Period and Public Hearing - The BOCC receives the recommendations from the Grant Recommendation Committees, holds a 30-day public comment period and a public hearing, and approves final awards and contingencies. - Federal CDBG and HOME Funds Applications awarded CDBG and HOME funds must be included in an Action Plan associated with the Consolidated Plan and submitted to HUD for approval.
 The Action Plan cannot be finalized until Kitsap County receives the federal award amounts from HUD. - 4.
 Final Awards Funding awards are made based on estimated funds.
-Once the actual amounts are known for each fund type (CDBG, HOME,), awards will be adjusted based on the contingency set by the GRCs and approved by the BOCC and Bremerton City Council for City HOME funds.
+Once the actual amounts are known for each fund type (CDBG, HOME), awards will be adjusted based on the contingency set by the GRCs and approved by the BOCC and Bremerton City Council for City HOME funds.

-D. Grant Recommendation Committee
+E. Grant Recommendation Committee